Keyfactor/cyberark-credentialprovider-pam/README.md

 For registering the CyberArk for use with the SDK-based Credential Provider, use the following `<register>` instead.
+Make sure to enter in the correct full path to the directory for `extensionPath` that has the SDK DLL for the PAM Provider.

 ```xml
 <register type="IPAMProvider" mapTo="Keyfactor.Extensions.Pam.CyberArk.SdkCredentialProviderPAM, cyberark-credentialprovider-pam" name="CyberArk-SdkCredentialProvider">